Caribbean Story Part 11: Life Gets Confusing

 “When you were born, he come to see you and you mother.
 He told Lulu that he was sorry and I know he really was.
 I am only trying to explain to you that you mother have good reason for how she behave.
 “Grandma Mattie stopped rocking now, and leaned closer to Miranda.
 “We have to understand her and forgive her the way she forgive you father.”

 “For what?
 You mean?
 You mean?
 He forced her?”
 Tears welled up in Miranda's eyes.

 Life as she knew it was built around the facts she took she granted.
 Now she was not so sure.

 After Grandma Mattie’s revelation, Miranda had many questions.
 Her mother Lulu did not see the need to discuss anything at all about a dead man.
 Her aunts Myra and Mona were in Curaçao and it did not seem appropriate to ask questions by letters; the answers would take too long to arrive.
 Granny Janie was not yet aware of what Grandma Mattie had explained.

-Matilda suspected that Grandma Mattie was talking with Granny Janie about it when she found them in conversation outside the church after service; but they looked too happy and Grandma Mattie had a letter she seemed to be using as reference.
+Matilda suspected that Grandma Mattie was talking with Granny Janie about it when she found them in conversation outside the church after service; but they looked too happy for that and Grandma Mattie was showing Granny Janie a letter.

 “What are you talking about so soon after the pastor’s message on kind words?”
 Miranda smiled.